 - appropriate shoes

 - a jacket or long sleeved shirt for cool nights + cave exploring

 - a hat or head covering

 - if you are traveling to Craters in winter, you also need winter gear because snow

 Where Should I Go After Craters of the Moon?

 Due to the isolation of the Craters of the Moon, there isn’t much to do in the immediate area but there are a few park sites within a couple of hours.
-When I plan another trip to the area then Hagerman Fossil Beds and City of Rocks National Reserve are two of closest park units that I will add to my road trip.
-Shoshone Falls in Idaho Falls would be a good add-on to a southern Idaho road trip.
+When I plan another trip to the area, I’ll visit Hagerman Fossil Beds and City of Rocks National Reserve.
+These are two of closest park units.
+Also.
+Shoshone Falls in Idaho Falls, would be a good add-on to a southern Idaho road trip.

 If you are headed east, then Grand Teton National Park in Wyoming is only about three hours away.
-I would not want to do that drive at the end of day or night because of wildlife and the Teton Pass but it’s a heck of a beautiful drive.
-Leave Craters of the Moon in the morning, arrive to Jackson, Wyoming with time to explore some that day.
+I would not want to do that drive late in the day or night because of wildlife and the Teton Pass but it’s a heck of a beautiful drive.
+Leave Craters of the Moon in the morning, and be in Jackson in time for lunch, with time to explore some for the rest of day.